ADHD Burnout in Mothers: Signs, Causes and Recovery

 • Body-doubling.
 Having another person physically present, or on a video call, whilst you do a hard task.
 It is one of the best-evidenced supports for ADHD executive function.

-• Create simple routines, to automate recurring tasks, like restocking diapers, washing baby bottles, pre dosing water and milk for night feeds and changes
+• Create simple routines to automate recurring tasks, like restocking diapers, washing baby bottles, pre-dosing water and milk for night feeds and changes.

 When Standard Therapy Does Not Fit Many Women With ADHD

-Many of the mothers I support have tried therapy before and found it did not help, or worse, made them feel broken.
+Many of the parents I support have tried therapy before and found it did not help, or worse, made them feel broken.
 This is especially common with traditional CBT, which is still the default offering in most perinatal mental health services.

 CBT has real strengths, but it makes several assumptions that often do not hold for neurodivergent clients: